If you're a fan of vegan turnip recipes, look no further than this Lemony Lentil Turnip Chowder. It's creamy, lemony, and full of healthy ingredients.

 - 2 stalks celery finely diced

-- 1 pound turnips peeled and 1/2 inch diced (about 2 medium.
-For a thicker chowder, use 3 turnips)
+- 1 pound turnips peeled and ½ inch diced (about 2 medium or 3 small turnips.)

 - 1 cup red lentils

-- 1/4 cup loosely packed fresh dill chopped (+ more for garnish)
+- ¼ cup loosely packed fresh dill chopped (+ more for garnish, if desired)

-Heat 1 tablespoon of water in a large pot or Dutch oven over medium heat.
-Add the onion, garlic and celery, and cook for 5 minutes or until soft.
-(Don't add salt yet-see notes.)
+- Heat 1 tablespoon of water in a large pot or Dutch oven over medium heat.
+Add the onion, garlic and celery, and sauté for 5 minutes or until soft.

-Add the turnips, lentils and celery seed (if using), and mix well until everything is coated and hot.
+- Add the turnips, lentils and celery seed, and mix well until everything is coated and hot.

-Add the prepared bouillon (or stock) and coconut milk (or plant milk), and heat until it almost begins to boil.
+- Add vegetable broth and coconut milk (or plant milk), and heat until it almost begins to boil.
 Then reduce the heat, cover and simmer until the turnips and lentils are tender, 15-20 minutes.